 I’m a complete product of the ’80s and 90s (the best decades ever to grow up in period), and I’ve always been a nostalgic person so, digging through old books and comics has become a favorite hobby of mine.

 Another favorite hobby I have is traveling!
 Building a travel & lifestyle blog inspired by books, film, TV, and mythology was a pretty obvious choice for me, and one which suited being a single mom to an intrepid little boy.

 Why I Started Blogging

 Some say it’s a genetic thing, something congenital which drives a person to explore.
 Whatever it is, it’s here to stay.
-So, when blogging changed the landscape of media, I knew I had to be a part of it.
+So, when blogging began to change the landscape of digital media, I knew I had to be a part of it.

 “Fairytale travel” offers travel ideas for solo travel, family travel, couples travel, adventure travel, and luxury travel while exploring the greatest stories ever told.
 There is something for every type of traveler whether you’re looking for personal growth, family enrichment, a romantic setting, or adventure.